Say We Abolished Daylight Saving Time. Here’s How It Would Change Sleep.

 “That missing hour of sleep can have a major impact on your alertness, mood, performance, health, and safety,” says Kimberly A. Honn, Ph.D., assistant professor at Washington State University Spokane in the Sleep and Performance Research Center.

-Without feeling the effects of sleep debt, you can get up Sunday morning ready to take on the world.
+Without feeling the effects of sleep loss, you can get up Sunday morning ready to take on the world.

 When you go to work on Monday, you also might find an improvement in how much you can accomplish.
 Without sleep debt, you may have less brain fog and be more productive .
 Your co-workers may feel the same.

 But what about in November, on the weekend when we usually “fall back” and gain an hour?
-While some people might miss having an hour added to their day in the fall, there would still be something to gain from keeping the clock steady.
-This is especially true for people who are already sleep-deprived or those who have pre-existing sleep disorders
+While some people might miss having extra time added to their day in the fall, there would still be something to gain from keeping the clock steady.
+This is especially true for people who are already sleep-deprived or have pre-existing sleep disorders.

 Stephanie Burton is an attorney in Kansas City who would prefer not to fall back.
 She has narcolepsy, a condition that affects sleep-wake regulation.
 She experiences a significant disruption when the clocks change in November.